-The Danish Refugee Council (DRC) Stand-by Roster’s central activity is the management of four deployment schemes: the Member Roster, the External Deployment Scheme, the Resettlement Roster and the Logistics & Procurement Roster.
+The Danish Refugee Council (DRC) Stand-by Roster’s central activity is the management of four deployment schemes: the Member Roster, the External Deployment Scheme, the Resettlement Roster, and the Logistics & Procurement Roster.
 Please see the individual roster pages for more information on how they work and who they serve.

-Human resource development is a cornerstone of the DRC Stand-by Roster’s operations, with a strong focus on preparation, capacity building and monitoring.
-Deployees are carefully briefed and debriefed and all members of our rosters are offered opportunities for personal and professional development through participation in various trainings and workshops, which are described here.
+Human resource development is a cornerstone of the DRC Stand-by Roster’s operations, with a strong focus on preparation, capacity building, and monitoring.
+Deployees are carefully briefed and debriefed, and all members of our rosters are offered opportunities for personal and professional development through participation in various trainings and workshops, which are described on our Trainings page.

 Strategic Development and Coordination